 On one side of the hill, I saw Gatuna border post.
 On the other side, the view of the National Liberation Museum Park in Mulindi Sector was clear.
 Down the valley, hectares and hectares of sprawling tea fields took my breath away.

 My host, Maître Rutinywa Kageyo, is the co-author of a book titled Rwanda: Pastoral Evolution and the Place of Inyambo.
-Maître Kageyo owns numerous cows, including a good number of inyambo, the long-horned cows featured prominently in his book.
+Maître Kageyo owns many cows, including a good number of inyambo, the long-horned cows featured prominently in his book.
 The book, boasting an enticing foreword written by President Paul Kagame, sheds light on the evolution of cattle rearing and the nobility of cows in the Rwandan culture.

 Next month, I will return to the hill with a group of young people eager to learn their history and preserve their culture.
 The youngsters will learn how to milk cows and brew banana wine.
 They will learn how to churn milk and grind sorghum.
 They will learn how to perform the legendary intore dance and recite traditional poems.
 After dinner, we will gather around the elders and revive our oral tradition.
 Then, we will stage a memorable igitaramo.
 If you are reading this from Malaysia, igitaramo is a party/show.
 Ours will be a culturally flavored one.
 Hopefully, the trajectory of the coronavirus won’t kill our plans.
 Fingers crossed.